John Montague (poet): Education

+John Montague went first to Garvaghey School and then to Glencull, three miles away, where he was coached by a young and ardent master.
+Scholarships brought him to St. Patrick's College, Armagh, the junior diocesan seminary and the place where his Jesuit uncle, Thomas Montague, had attended.
+The poetry collection Time in Armagh reflects on John's time there.

-John Montague studied at University College Dublin in 1946.
+Montague studied at University College Dublin in 1946.
 He found an extraordinary contrast between the Ulster of the war years and post-war Dublin, where the atmosphere was introverted and melancholy.
 Stirred by the example of other student poets (including Thomas Kinsella) he began to publish his first poems in The Dublin Magazine, Envoy, and The Bell, edited by Peadar O'Donnell.
-But the atmosphere in Dublin was still constrained and Montague left for Yale on a Fulbright Fellowship in 1953.
+But the atmosphere in Dublin was still constrained and Montague left for Yale University on a Fulbright Fellowship in 1953.

 John had already met Saul Bellow at the Salzburg Seminar in American Studies and now he worked with Robert Penn Warren.
-He also audited the classes of several Yale critics, including Rene Wellek and W. K. Wimsatt.
+He also audited the classes of several Yale critics, including René Wellek and W. K. Wimsatt.
 He extended his sense of contemporary American literature, attending Indiana Summer School of Letters where he heard Richard Wilbur, Leslie Fiedler, and John Crowe Ransom, who like the Irish poet Austin Clarke, encouraged Montague, finding him a job at the Iowa Writers' Workshop in 1954 and 1955.